tsuru/tsuru/docs/reference/config.rst

 pubsub
 ++++++

 ``pubsub`` configuration is optional and depends on a redis server instance.
 It's used only for following application logs (running ``tsuru app-log -f``).
 If this is not configured tsuru will fail when running ``tsuru app-log -f``.

 Previously the configuration for this redis server was inside ``redis-queue:*`` keys shown below.
-Using these keys is deprecated and tsuru will start ignoring it before 1.0 release.
+Using these keys is deprecated and tsuru will start ignoring them before 1.0 release.

 pubsub:redis-host
 +++++++++++++++++

 ``pubsub:redis-host`` is the host of the Redis server to be used for pub/sub.
 This settings is optional and defaults to "localhost".

 pubsub:redis-port
 +++++++++++++++++

 ``pubsub:redis-port`` is the port of the Redis server to be used for pub/sub.
 This settings is optional and defaults to 6379.

 pubsub:redis-password
 +++++++++++++++++++++